-BPO Collections Limited are a UK based private limited company located in Ayrshire.
-They have been operating since 2006.
-The company is controlled by Prospect Financial Europe Ehf who are based in Iceland.
+BPO Collections is controlled by Prospect Financial Europe Ehf, a parent company that is based in Iceland.
 The parent company has no significant online presence.

 You could get rid of debt collectors by writing off your debt.
 I’ve put together a 4 question debt calculator which will tell you if you’re eligible:

 Who Do BPO Debt Collections Collect for?

 BPO Collections collect debt for a number of blue chip businesses – and some of the most recognised companies in the UK.
 Their client list includes:

 - Virgin Media

 - Scottish Power

 BPO Collections Ltd work for companies that do not want to spend the time or resources chasing unpaid debts from their customers.
 By paying BPO to do it for them, they can recover some money owed without to worry about the recovery process, legislation and time it takes.